- Name of service - Legal Services

 Generally the information we hold will have been provided to us by you, by Council staff or by our external clients.
-However we may also hold information provided by third parties where this is relevant and necessary for the provision of our legal service e.g. from social workers, health professionals, doctors, occupational therapists and enforcement and regulatory agencies such as the police.
+However we may also hold information provided by third parties where this is relevant and necessary for the provision of our legal service, for example from social workers, health professionals, doctors, occupational therapists and enforcement and regulatory agencies such as the police.

 What information do we collect?

 The types of personal data we hold may include names, addresses and dates of birth as well as biographical, professional, financial and social information about residents, members of the public, elected members, and experts instructed for the purposes of providing legal advice and representation.

 We may also hold sensitive personal information such as race, ethnic origin, political opinions, religious beliefs, trade union membership, health, sex life or sexual orientation.

 How we are allowed to use your information